Health Sector Coordinating Council Cybersecurity Working Group

 An industry-led advisory council involving more than 420 regulated healthcare organizations, industry associations, non-voting advisor consultancies and government agencies involved in direct patient care; pharmaceuticals, labs and blood banks; medical technology; plans and payers; digital health and health I.T.; and public health.
 Includes government agencies when meeting as the Joint Cybersecurity Working Group;

-A designated industry partner under Presidential Policy Directive 21, which advises its Sector Risk Management Agency – the U.S. Department of Health and Human Services and other government agencies – on critical healthcare cybersecurity policy and operations;
+A designated industry partner under National Security Memorandum 22, which advises its Sector Risk Management Agency – the U.S. Department of Health and Human Services and other government agencies – on critical healthcare cybersecurity policy and operations;

 Charter-based governance with elected leadership and a mission to: identify systemic cybersecurity threats to critical healthcare infrastructure; collaborate on guidance and policies for mitigating those risks; and promote threat preparedness and incident response awareness and activities;